Adrian Trevilyan: Background

 Trevilyan was born in Townsville, Queensland.
 He attended Kirwan State High School before being signed by the Canberra Raiders.

 Playing career

 In 2019, Trevilyan played with Kirwan State High School in their NRL Schoolboy Cup final win over Westfields Sports High School.
 In October 2019, Trevilyan signed with the Canberra Raiders.

 In 2020, Trevilyan was set to play for the Raiders' Jersey Flegg Cup team before the season was canceled due to the COVID-19 pandemic.

 Trevilyan played the 2021 season in Canberra's NSW Cup team.

 Trevilyan made his first grade debut in round 2 of the 2022 NRL season for Canberra against the North Queensland Cowboys.

+On 30 October 2024, Trevilyan departed the Raiders and signed to play with Northern Pride in the Queensland Cup competition.